Loxothylacus panopaei

 Loxothylacus panopaei is a species of barnacle in the family Sacculinidae.
 It is native to the Gulf of Mexico and the Caribbean Sea.
 It is a parasitic castrator of small mud crabs in the family Panopeidae, mostly in the Gulf of Mexico, the Caribbean Sea and the eastern Atlantic Ocean.

 Taxonomy

 L. panopaei was first described by the American zoologist Charles F. Gissler in 1884; it was parasitizing the mud crab Panopeus lacustris and was collected at Tampa, Florida.
-The barnacle infects a number of species of mud crab and it seems likely that it is a species complex.
+The barnacle infects a number of species of mud crab, and it seems likely that it is a species complex.
 Further taxonomic studies should clarify the position.

 Description

-The parasitic adult L. panopaei consists of an externa, a yellowish-orange mass of soft tissue, attached by a stalk to a host crab's abdomen; the stalk branches internally into tubes which surround the crab's gut.
+The parasitic adult L. panopaei consists of externa, a yellowish-orange mass of soft tissue, attached by a stalk to a host crab's abdomen; the stalk branches internally into tubes which surround the crab's gut.

 Distribution

 L. panopaei is native to the Gulf of Mexico, the Caribbean Sea, the Atlantic coasts from Cape Canaveral to Florida and those of Venezuela.
 It has increased its range northward, being found for the first time in Chesapeake Bay in 1964.
 It arrived in the bay because many oysters there were infected by Haplosporidium nelsoni and stocks were replenished by importing eastern oysters (Crassostrea virginica) from the Gulf of Mexico.
 Accompanying these oysters were some crabs Eurypanopeus depressus which were parasitized by L. panopaei, the parasitic barnacle thus was inadvertently introduced to Chesapeake Bay where it found new species of crab to infect.